Committee of the Chiefs of Military Medical Services in NATO

 The Liaison Officer is the point of contact for military health matters for NATO Headquarters and individual countries.
 For practical reasons, he/she cooperates closely with the medical branch of the International Military Staff, which also supports his/her work.
 The COMEDS also cooperates closely with the medical branch of Allied Command Operations (ACO) and Allied Command Transformation (ACT) in developments regarding defence planning, capability development, standardization needs, training and education and certification.

 Historically, health matters within NATO were regarded strictly as a national responsibility so the Alliance did not possess a high-level military medical authority for the greatest part of its existence.
-However, with the Organization’s increased emphasis on joint military operations came the need for coordinating medical support in peacekeeping, disaster relief and humanitarian operations.
+However, with the Organization’s increased emphasis on joint military operations came the need for coordinating medical support in peacekeeping, disaster-relief and humanitarian operations.
 The COMEDS was therefore established in 1994.

 Today, the COMEDS is very active in developing new concepts of medical support for operations, with emphasis on multinational health care, modularity of medical treatment facilities, and partnerships.
-Increasingly, the developed doctrines are open to non-NATO countries and are most of the time released on the internet.
+Increasingly, the developed doctrines are open to non-NATO countries and are most of the time released on the Internet.

 In 2011, the COMEDS established the COMEDS Dominique-Jean Larrey Award.
-This is the highest honour that COMEDS can bestow.
+This is the highest honour that the COMEDS can bestow.
 It is given in recognition of a significant and lasting contribution to NATO multi-nationality and/or interoperability or to improvements in the provision of health care in NATO missions within the areas of military medical support or military healthcare development The award is named after the French surgeon general of the Napoleonic imperial forces, who invented among other things the field ambulance, which helped to significantly improve medical care in the field.

 COMEDS Liaison Officer